COST ESTIMATION and ECONOMIC EVALUATION of PROJECTS

 Current corporate practice is changing

-Cost of money and Minimum Acceptable Rate of Return (MARR)
+Cost of money and Minimum Acceptable Rate

 Sensitivity and risk analysis